 Machine Safety

-Machinery safety: basic concepts, risk analysis and reference standards (basic module)
+Machinery safety: fundamental concepts, risk analysis and reference standards (basic module)

 Recipients

-The course “Machinery Safety: fundamental concepts, risk analysis and reference standards (Basic Module)” is aimed at anyone who intends to acquire fundamental knowledge on machine safety, on risk analysis and assessment and on the identification and choice of safety measures, therefore RSPP/ASPP, Employers, Managers, Designers, Safety Consultants.
+The course "Machinery Safety: Fundamental Concepts, Risk Analysis, and Reference Standards (Basic Module)" is aimed at anyone wishing to acquire fundamental knowledge of machinery safety, risk analysis and assessment, and the identification and selection of safety measures.
+This includes RSPP/ASPP, Employers, Managers, Designers, and Safety Consultants.

 Plan

-- Fundamental concepts of the Machinery Directive 2006/42/EC - The European Guide to the application of the Machinery Directive 2006/42/EC - Essential health and safety requirements (Annex I of Directive 2006/42/EC) - Types of standards (A, B1, B2, C) - Definition of machine and partly completed machine - What to do with “old” machines?
-Verification of conformity with Annex V of Legislative Decree 81/08 or CE marking according to the Machinery Directive? - What to do with “new” CE non-compliant machines? - Definition of a set of machines: the declaration of conformity of a line - Risk analysis and assessment according to the UNI EN ISO 12100 standard and the technical report UNI ISO/TR 14121-2 - Documents that must be provided to the end user: declaration of conformity
+- Fundamental concepts of the Machinery Directive 2006/42/EC - The European Guide to the application of the Machinery Directive 2006/42/EC - Essential health and safety requirements (Annex I of Directive 2006/42/EC) - Types of standards (A, B1, B2, C) - Definition of machinery and partly completed machinery - What to do with “old” machinery?
+Verification of conformity with Annex V of Legislative Decree 81/08 or CE marking according to the Machinery Directive? - What to do with “new” CE non-compliant machinery? - Definition of a set of machinery: the declaration of conformity of a line - Risk analysis and assessment according to the UNI EN ISO 12100 standard and the technical report UNI ISO/TR 14121-2 - Documents that must be provided to the end user: declaration of conformity

-The course “Machinery Safety: fundamental concepts, risk analysis and reference standards (Basic Module)” is conducted with a highly interactive method, in order to involve participants, stimulate their interest, encourage discussion on practical cases from their experience and found in company realities.
+The course "Machinery Safety: Fundamental Concepts, Risk Analysis, and Reference Standards (Basic Module)" is conducted using a highly interactive method to engage participants, spark their interest, and encourage discussion of practical cases from their experience and those found in real-world companies.

 Documentation

-The documentation used by teachers during the Course “Machinery Safety: fundamental concepts, risk analysis and reference standards (Basic Module)”, useful for the in-depth study of the topics covered, will be provided to participants in digital format.
+The documentation used by instructors during the course "Machinery Safety: Fundamental Concepts, Risk Analysis, and Reference Standards (Basic Module)", useful for further study of the topics covered, will be provided to participants in digital format.

 Basic knowledge

-Machinery safety: risk analysis and reference standards (basic and advanced module)
+Machinery safety: risk analysis and reference standards (basic and advanced modules)

 Recipients

-The course “Machine Safety: Risk Analysis and Reference Standards (Basic Advanced Module)” is aimed at anyone who intends to acquire knowledge on machine safety, on risk analysis and assessment and on the identification and choice of safety measures, therefore RSPP/ASPP, Employers, Managers, designers, Safety Consultants.
-During the advanced module, the reference standards relating to the characteristics of the safety systems (and not) that must be present and installed on the machines will be discussed and explored in depth, so as to allow an assessment of the conformity of the machine.
+The course "Machinery Safety: Risk Analysis and Reference Standards (Basic Advanced Module)" is intended for anyone wishing to acquire knowledge of machinery safety, risk analysis and assessment, and the identification and selection of safety measures.
+This includes RSPP/ASPP, employers, managers, designers, and safety consultants.
+The advanced module will cover and explore the reference standards relating to the characteristics of safety systems (and other features) that must be present and installed on machinery, enabling an assessment of the machine's compliance.

 Plan

-The course “Machinery Safety: Risk Analysis and Reference Standards (Basic Advanced Module)” is conducted with a highly interactive method, in order to involve participants, stimulate their interest, encourage discussion on practical cases from their experience and found in company realities.
+The course "Machinery Safety: Risk Analysis and Reference Standards (Basic Advanced Module)" is conducted using a highly interactive method to engage participants, stimulate their interest, and encourage discussion of practical cases from their experience and those found in real-world companies.

 Documentation

-The documentation used by teachers during the Course “Machine Safety: Risk Analysis and Reference Standards (Basic Advanced Module)”, useful for further study of the topics covered, will be provided to participants in digital format.
+The documentation used by instructors during the course "Machinery Safety: Risk Analysis and Reference Standards (Basic Advanced Module)", useful for further study of the topics covered, will be provided to participants in digital format.

 Basic knowledge